 All graduate students must fill out their own request form and be accompanied by their advisor, mentor, or committee chair during their initial "INTAKE" meeting.

 Prior to providing any Stat Studio consultant with any electronic form of your data, please follow all IRB protocol.
-This includes adding your consultants’ (including A-number and CITI certification expiration) to your protocol as co-investigators.
-This should be done as an amendment in Protis.
-Please contact Maggie Bice (435-797-1821 or email@example.com) with any questions.
+This may include adding your consultant (including A-number and CITI certification expiration) to your protocol as a co-investigator.

 - The precise details of the primary aim of the study